|Math 20 Math 25 Math Tips davidvs.net|

-Debby Ganser teaches a one-day Mental Health First Aid workshop about annually.
+About once each year LCC offers a one-day Mental Health First Aid workshop.
 The workshop assists anyone with a family member, friend, or co-worker who has mental health flare-ups that can be helped by an immediate and trained response.
 Although it is listed as a "faculty professional development" activity, students are welcome and their interest quickens filling the wait list so another workshop will be scheduled.
-Please visit Debby at her office (room 16/162L) for more information.

 LCC also has a Career Center (room 19/266) whose staff knows a whole lot about the local economy, which business are hiring, which degrees and programs have high demand, and how to job search successfully.
 They also help students work towards the National Career Readiness Certification (NCRC).

-The TRiO Learning Center and Women's Center are other sources of skilled academic and personal counseling.
+The TRiO Learning Center, Gender Equity Center, International Center, and Multicultural Center are other sources of skilled academic and personal counseling.

 The Veterans Services Department provides an environment specifically dedicated to Lane's veteran and active military students at Building 19, Room 233.
 It is not open to the general Lane student body.